iddadobroc/Airbnb_Price_Prediction/README.md

-In this project, we developed a machine learning model to predict the price of an Airbnb property using a dataset with various features.
+In this project, we developed a machine learning model to predict the price of Airbnb properties in Lisbon using a dataset with various features.
 The following steps detail the process and decisions made to optimize the model's performance:

 Project Steps: